unepwcmc/NRT/server/docs/Deployment.md

 Before a server can be deployed to, you must configure it in `server/config/<env>.json` with a 'deploy' attribute, containing:

-**tags**: An array of strings, which allow your server to be identified as a deploy target, e.g. ['ad_staging', 'small_instance'].
+**tags**: An array of strings that allow your server to be identified as a deploy target, e.g. ['ad_staging', 'small_instance'].
+Tags can be useful to deploy to various servers at the same time, along with the more standard server name, which is set in the top-level configuration attribute 'server.name'.
-Simply add `tags` as root attribute in the config.
-Please note that these tags are appended to the name of the server, defined in the 'server.name' configuration attribute.
 **NB: hyphens (-) are not allowed in tags.**

 **github authentication**: To notify about deployment, your server must